 Desired Environmental Outcome Comment DEO 1: The unique environmental values of the Shire, which result from its location within the Wet Tropics Bioregion, are maintained and protected for current and future generations.
 The proposed use will not compromise the unique environmental values of the Shire.
 DEO 2: Those parts of the Shire located within the Wet Tropics and Great Barrier Reef World Heritage Areas and other adjacent areas of environmental value and ecological significance, are preserved and protected for nature conservation, landscape/scenic quality, biodiversity and habitat values, in particular the protection of the Southern Cassowary and its habitat and to ensure the integrity of natural processes.
 The use will not impact on the integrity of the World Heritage Areas of the Shire, or any other adjacent areas of ecological significance, including Cassowary habitat.
-DEO 3: Natural waterways such as the Daintree River, the Mossman River, the Mowbray River and Dicksons Inlet, all wetlands but particularly those on the Directory of Wetlands of Importance in Australia, being the Lower Daintree River, Alexandra Bay and the Hilda Creek Headwater; Natural waterways, including their associated riparian values and scenic amenity values, will not be impacted by the proposed use.

-and all catchments located in the coastal areas within the Shire, are managed to protect their ecological processes, enhance water quality, conserve riparian ecological values and landscape/scenic quality, while acknowledging nature based recreation opportunities.
+DEO 3: Natural waterways such as the Daintree River, the Mossman River, the Mowbray River and Dicksons Inlet, all wetlands but particularly those on the Directory of Wetlands of Importance in Australia, being the Daintree River, Alexandra Bay and the Hilda Creek Headwater; and all catchments located in the coastal areas within the Shire, are managed to protect their enhance ecological processes, water quality, conserve riparian ecological values and landscape/scenic quality, while acknowledging nature based recreation opportunities.
+DEO 4: The unique environmental character of the Shire comprised of internationally renowned

+Natural waterways, including their associated riparian values and scenic amenity values, will not be impacted by the proposed use.

 DEO 4: The unique environmental character of the Shire comprised of internationally renowned landscapes, ecologically significant rainforest systems, sensitive coastal systems and areas of unsurpassed natural beauty, are maintained in association with sustainable development practices, which seek to minimise the effects of development on the natural environment.

 The proposed use will not compromise the unique environmental character of the Shire.